namuyan/bc4py-stratum-pool/README.md

 install
 ----
+* `coinbase payout mode` recommended, you don't worry about confirmation.
-Premise: The explanation is based by using Ubuntu or other Linux
+* The explanation is based by using Ubuntu or other Linux.
-Premise: You have finished setup bc4py node and full synced
+* You have finished setup bc4py node and full synced.
 ```bash
 # into blockchain-py
 cd ~/blockchain-py/